zng-ui/zng/TODO/_current.md

-* Parallel render.
-    - Fix hit-test/z-index when parallel render is enabled.

 * Implement `par_fold_reduce` for `BoxedUiNodeList`.
     - The problem is the custom accumulator `T`, need to smuggle this type pass the `dyn`.